 6. For walnut-cocoa filling: spread the mixture evenly on the rolled out dough.
 Go to step 7.

 7. Roll up the dough into a long roll.
 Using a sharp knife, cut the roll in half length-wise (finish about 2cm before the end).
-If you have any troubles go here for photo instructions.

 8. Starting on the connected side braid together.
 Remember to keep the layered side up for better visual effect.
 Form a round shape, twist the ends together and transfer to a baking tray (covered with baking paper).